mclhtay/Webmon/README.md

 For a local copy please:

 1. clone the repo, then run `npm ci` to avoid version conflicts
+2. create a config folder under `webmon/` and have prepare a `default.json` if you want to run locally
-2. `npm run webmon` to start the ui and the api concurrently
+3. `npm run webmon` to start the ui and the api concurrently